uxal/GeneralPortalDemo/README.md

 The purpose of this project is to serve as a bootstrap for future portals.

 ## Technologies used
 I've built the portal with React and Redux.
-I've also integrated jqxWidgets for a table which you can see in */src/pages/administration/customers.js*
+I've also integrated jqWidgets for a table which you can see in */src/pages/administration/customers.js*

 Everything is glued together with webpack 2.